 The Museum is located in beautiful Forest Park, on the site of the main entrance to the 1904 World’s Fair.
 The Jefferson Memorial Building section of the Museum was built entirely with proceeds from the Fair, and opened to the public on April 30, 1913.
 Suspended above visitors in the Museum’s Grand Hall is “The Spirit of St. Louis,” sister plane to Lindbergh’s, which was featured in the 1957 film of the same name starring Jimmy Stewart.

 Visitors can discover the city’s baseball history from the Browns to the Cardinals, learn about life on the Mississippi River, marvel at the magnitude of the 1904 World’s Fair, and much more.
-Interactive galleries feature hands-on activities for children.
+The History Clubhouse is a special gallery with hands-on activities for children..

-The Museum features a rotating schedule of special exhibitions throughout the year, some may require an admission fee.
-See website for details.
+The Museum features a rotating schedule of special exhibitions throughout the year.
+General admission to the Museum and its special exhibitions is free.
+See website for special exhibit schedule.